 - A 3-day supply of water (one gallon per person per day) and food that won't spoil.

 - An extra set of car keys and a credit card or cash.

 - Emergency tools, including a battery-powered NOAA Weather Radio and a portable radio, flashlight, and plenty of extra batteries.

 - One blanket or sleeping bag per person.

 - One change of clothing and footwear per person.

-- Special items for infant, elderly, or disabled family members.
+- Special items for infants, older adults, or family members with disabilities.